refi64/chromium-tar/tools/gn/docs/reference.md

       Produces a compile_commands.json file in the root of the build directory containing an array of “command objects”, where each command object specifies one way a translation unit is compiled in the project.
-If a list of target_name is supplied, only targets that are reachable from the list of target_name will be used for “command objects” generation, otherwise all available targets will be used.
-This is used for various Clang-based tooling, allowing for the replay of individual compilations independent of the build system.
+If a list of target_name is supplied, only targets that are reachable from any target in any build file whose name is target_name will be used for “command objects” generation, otherwise all available targets will be used.
+      This is used for various Clang-based tooling, allowing for the replay of individual compilations independent of the build system. e.g. "foo" will match:
+      - "//path/to/src:foo"
+      - "//other/path:foo"
+      - "//foo:foo"
+      and not match:
+      - "//foo:bar"
 ```
 ### <a name="cmd_help"></a>**gn help &lt;anything&gt;**